 I promise you that.

-I'm about to jump out the chair and say, I'm just saying you got four nights.
+I'm about to jump out the chair and say, I'm just saying, you got four nights.

-There's no there's no message coming out of here.
+There's no message coming out of here.

 There's no sense that the party has a sense of urgency, any of that.